joshp23/YOURLS-httpBL/README.md

 ### INSTALLATION

-1. Place the httpBL folder in YOURLS/user/plugins
+1. Place the httpBL folder in YOURLS/user/plugins/
-2. Activate HTTP:BL for Yourls in the Admin interface - sql tables should be made automatically
+2. Activate http:BL for Yourls in the Admin interface - sql tables should be made automatically
 3. Set options in the HTTP:BL options page.
 The default options are just fine.
 Clicking submit on various forms will enter the default values into the sql tables, but null values all fall back to default actions as well.